You know The Wonderful Wizard of Oz

 Only, thing is, he was actually taken to Abadazad.
 Kate only learns this a few years later from the woman across the hall in their apartment building — an old black woman who seems to know a little too much about those kids' books that have been around forever....

 Oh, and this book you're reading?
 It's Kate's magic diary, which she gets shortly after entering the Magical Land

 .
 Sometimes it writes things for itself; things Kate shouldn't even know about.

-and bought out by Disney.
+, which was bought out by Disney

 - Adult Fear: Your son can be kidnapped, and finding him seems very unlikely.